18F/handbook/_pages/welcome-to-TTS/classes/meetings-and-meeting-tools.md

 # <a id="meetings-tools">Tools</a>

-Here's an overview of how 18F uses specific tools to facilitate meetings.
+Here's an overview of how TTS uses specific tools to facilitate meetings.

 ## <a id="google-calendar">Google Calendar</a>

-**18F uses shared calendars** in [Google Calendar](/google-calendar) for 18F events, interviews, and "out of office" time (please mark personal/sick and vacation time here in addition to logging it in [HR Links](/gsa-internal-tools/#hr-links).
+**TTS uses shared calendars** in [Google Calendar](/google-calendar) for events, interviews, and "out of office" time (please mark personal/sick and vacation time here in addition to logging it in [HR Links](/gsa-internal-tools/#hr-links).
 We also use shared calendars for working groups, guilds, and blog planning.

 **You can specify which hours you work.** From the guide: "About a third of the way down the 'General' settings' page there's a section called 'Working hours' and a checkbox that's unchecked by default.
 If you check it, you can specify your preferred working hours.
 Once you save your changes, other people will get a warning if they try to schedule you outside those times."